SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 * ``storage_service``

-    Pass a given storage service or a class constructor (default ``HDF5StorageService``) if you want the environment to create the service for you.
-The environment will pass the additional keyword arguments you pass directly to the constructor.
+    Pass a given storage service or a class constructor (default is :class:`~pypet.storageservice.HDF5StorageService`)
+    if you want the environment to create the service for you.
+The environment will pass additional keyword arguments you provide directly to the constructor.
     If the trajectory already has a service attached, the one from the trajectory will be used.
 For the additional keyword arguments, see below.